 Alternatively, you could try your luck with networking.
 Check with former working colleagues or fellow students and see if they know someone in need of your skills.
 LinkedIn is a great way to get and stay connected.

 Another option would be cold callings.
-Create a small but professional website with your profile and portfolio and approach potential clients, that could need your expertise.
+Create a small but professional website with your portfolio and approach potential clients, that could need your expertise.

 (3) Business Owner / Entrepreneur

-In case you want to start your own business, e.g. selling products on Amazon, I can’t provide any details now, simply because your next steps strongly depend on the kind of business.
+If you want to start your own business, e.g. dropshipping, I can’t provide any details, simply because your next steps strongly depend on the kind of business you want to start.
 However, they should definitely include:

 - Talk to people who have started similar businesses,